-That’s because unlike most social networks, dating sites are where you go with the express purpose of meeting, and potentially getting intimate with strangers.
+That’s because, unlike most social networks, dating sites are where you go with the express purpose of the meeting, and potentially getting intimate with strangers.
 Whereas on other sites strict privacy settings could serve as a shield, on dating sites those tactics for staying safe would just result in another solitary Saturday night.

 While dating apps are supposed to be fun, they’ve also been known to lead to some pretty unpleasant encounters.

 For instance, Esme* met Raphael on the app Happn.
 After chatting on the app, the conversation moved to WhatsApp, but when Esme checked his profile picture, she noticed Raphael looked different and his profile did not match the one on the dating app.
 Not wanting a confrontation, she told Raphael that she had some personal issues to work out before she was ready to date.
 Instead of accepting her explanation, he started bombarding her with aggressive questions about where she was and who she was with.

 Finally, Esme blocked him and reported him to Happn.
 Knowing he would seek her out on social media she also blocked him on Facebook, WhatsApp, and Instagram.
 And when he tried to call her, she blocked his number too.
 Whether Raphael finally got the hint (unlikely) or simply found it too hard to maintain contact, Esme was able to stop the abuse – but not all women are this lucky.

 What happened to Esme is known as catfishing – or when someone misrepresents themselves online, often using fake photos and profiles.
 While Esme was able to clearly see that the person on the Happn profile was different from the person in the WhatsApp profile, most catfishers are smart enough to better hide their tracks.